MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

       public static void Init(IActivatedEventArgs launchActivatedEventArgs, IEnumerable<Assembly> rendererAssemblies = null)
 	#else

-Check it out for yourself in the [offical Xamarin.Forms repo](https://github.com/xamarin/Xamarin.Forms/blob/master/Xamarin.Forms.Platform.WinRT.Tablet/Forms.cs#L28)
+(BTW, you can check it out for yourself in the [offical Xamarin.Forms repo here)](https://github.com/xamarin/Xamarin.Forms/blob/master/Xamarin.Forms.Platform.WinRT.Tablet/Forms.cs#L28)

 And what does it do with these assemblies?